littleyoda/ha-pysmaplus/README.md

     (Settings / Devices & Services / Integrations)
 *   Not all entities are enabled
 *    automatically.
 You may have to enable them manually.

+You cannot install ha-pysmaplus as an addon.
+(This results in the following error: Https://github.com/littleyoda/ha-pysmaplus is not a valid add-on repository)